social-scraping-policy

 Reserves vertical space → no reflow when the image network arrives.const THUMB_ASPECT = { youtube: "16 / 9", xiaohongshu: "4 / 5", bilibili: "16 / 10" };object-fit: coveron the inner<img>handles cropping. - Triple-property break-inside avoidance on every grid child:

-Old Safari needs the.social-post-grid > * { break-inside: avoid; page-break-inside: avoid; -webkit-column-break-inside: avoid; }-webkit-prefix; old Firefox respects thepage-break-legacy name better than the modern one. - react-tweet CSS overrides (kill the lib's default 550px max-width and outer margin so the embed fills its column):
+Old Safari needs the.post-grid > * { break-inside: avoid; page-break-inside: avoid; -webkit-column-break-inside: avoid; }-webkit-prefix; old Firefox respects thepage-break-legacy name better than the modern one. - react-tweet CSS overrides (kill the lib's default 550px max-width and outer margin so the embed fills its column):

-.social-tweet > div { margin: 0 !important; } .social-tweet .react-tweet-theme { max-width: 100% !important; }
+.post-tweet > div { margin: 0 !important; } .post-tweet .react-tweet-theme { max-width: 100% !important; }

 Together these three things turn a jagged masonry that reflows visibly on first paint into a stable grid that's identical in all three browsers.